dougadriquei/RestAssuredCucumberApiTesting/README.md

-This is a simple project using Cucumber, Rest Assured, Java and TestNG, automating interfaces of a weather forecast application
+This is a simple project using Cucumber, Rest Assured, Java and TestNG, API testing of a pix payments, acconts and QR Codes.

 ## Features 💻